Canon 1D vs Sony A7S

 Studio photographers will appreciate that the Canon 1D (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the A7S have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the A7S was followed by the Sony A7S II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1D vs Sony A7S